Democratic Republic of the Congo–Uruguay relations

 Democratic Republic of the Congo–Uruguay relations are the bilateral relations between the Democratic Republic of the Congo and Uruguay.
+Uruguay has been significantly involved in peacekeeping efforts in the Democratic Republic of the Congo.
+The DR Congo is accredited to Uruguay from its embassy in Buenos Aires, Argentina, while Uruguay is accredited to the DR Congo from its embassy in Pretoria, South Africa.
+Both countries are full members of the United Nations.

 History

 Diplomatic relations between the two countries were established on 31 March 1984.

 Uruguayan soldiers patrol the village of Pinga to maintain security after the withdrawal of militias, police, and FARDC forces.

 Uruguayan Battalion (URUBATT) peacekeepers parade in Goma, D.R.
 Congo.

 In late March 2001, Uruguayan troops were deployed as UN peacekeepers to the United Nations Mission in the Democratic Republic of the Congo (MONUC), during the Second Congo War, initially stationed in the city of Goma.
 However, the Uruguayan military presence has remained continuously deployed after the conflict.
 The first Uruguayan unit deployed was the Reinforced Rifle Company “Uruguay IV”, composed of 223 personnel.
 It was also the very first UN-designated subunit to arrive in the region.
 Shortly thereafter, the permanent “Uruguay Battalion” was established, and the “Uruguay I” company, led by National Army engineers, was tasked with providing potable water for the United Nations, NGOs, and the local civilian population.

 Uruguay is among the countries contributing the highest number of personnel to UN peacekeeping operations.
 Its mission in the Congo remains the longest-standing deployment of the Uruguayan Army abroad.

 In late April 2004, Jorge Batlle became the first Uruguayan president to pay an official visit to the Democratic Republic of the Congo.
 During his visit, he met with President Joseph Kabila and visited the contingent of Uruguayan troops deployed in the UN peacekeeping mission.
 He also toured local facilities and declared that Uruguay's participation in the mission was a “moral obligation”.

 In July 2004, a delegation from the Democratic Republic of the Congo visited Uruguay to follow up on agreements related to water treatment plants, agricultural matters, and trade relations between the two countries.
 The Congolese officials held meetings with representatives from Uruguay's Ministry of Foreign Relations and the Armed Forces, and visited companies specializing in the production of water treatment systems.

 As a member of the United Nations Security Council, in March 2016 and 2017, Uruguay advocated for maintaining the number of personnel deployed in the United Nations Stabilization Mission, during discussions on the renewal of its mandate and a recommendation to reduce troop levels.
 In March 2016, Uruguayan Vice President Raúl Fernando Sendic paid an official visit to the DR Congo, accompanied by the President of the Chamber of Representatives, Gerardo Amarilla.
 During their stay, they held meetings with President Joseph Kabila and legislative authorities, and visited the Uruguayan troops deployed in Goma.